Maybe you've heard the term before or maybe it is something new, but today you'll learn, "what is mil-spec crating?"

 - Protect against contractor fraud

-- Promote greater opportunities for competition among contractors
+- Promote more significant opportunities for competition among contractors

 - Provide products that can perform in extreme conditions